mahmoudimus/ac/docs/public/guides/getting-started.md

     </tbody>
 </table>

-Make sense?
-Let's get started.
+Simple enough, right?
+Let's keep going:

 1. In the same directory, create the page you referenced in the `url` element in your descriptor file, `helloworld.html`.
     <pre><code data-lang="text">vi helloworld.html</code></pre>